xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-   -- enh (keithsw) Add new #x.y format for specifying start channel x = universe, y = channel within universe -- enh (keithsw) Include xbkp files in log packaging and crash dumps -- bug (keithsw) Fix handling of multiple e131 universes in a single output
+   -- enh (dkulp) Write all data in fseq file direcly in one call instead of copied by frame -- enh (dkulp) Read from fseq files full frames at a time directly into data buffer instead of by channel -- enh (keithsw) Add new #x.y format for specifying start channel x = universe, y = channel within universe -- enh (keithsw) Include xbkp files in log packaging and crash dumps -- bug (keithsw) Fix handling of multiple e131 universes in a single output